hurak/StructuredSingularValues/README.md

 μ(M) = 1/(min {̄σ(Δ): Δ∈𝚫, det(I-MΔ)=0}).

 Clearly, if the matrix Δ has no structure, the structured singular value μ of the matrix M is equal to the the reciprocal value of the largest singular value ̄σ(Δ) of some smallest (in the sense of ̄σ) matrix Δ that makes the determinant of I-MΔ vanish.
+But this is exactly equal to the standard (largest) singular value ̄σ(M).
+That is, in this unstructured case μ(M)=̄σ(M).
+In presence of some structure imposed on Δ, μ(M)≦σ(M).

 ## Usage of the `StructuredSingularValues.jl` package